ruanyf/react-demos/README.md

 According to React's design philosophy, `this.state` describes the state of component and is mutated via user interactions, and `this.props` describes the properties of component and is stable adn immutable.

-Since that, the `value` attribute of Form components, such as &lt;input$gt;, &lt;textarea$gt;, and &lt;option$gt;, is unaffected by any user input.
+Since that, the `value` attribute of Form components, such as &lt;input&gt;, &lt;textarea&gt;, and &lt;option&gt;, is unaffected by any user input.
 If you wanted to access or update the value in response to user input, you could use the onChange event.

 ```js
 var Input = React.createClass({